Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Signs Your Dog's Food Might Not Be Working

-You might notice things like:
+You might notice:

-• inconsistent appetite
+• Inconsistent appetite

-• vomiting or frequent loose stools
+• Vomiting or frequent loose stools

-• itching or recurring ear issues
+• Itching or recurring ear issues

-• low stamina or sudden weight changes
+• Low stamina or sudden weight changes

-• restlessness or difficulty settling
+• Restlessness or difficulty settling

-• anxiety around meals
+• Anxiety around meals

-• needing constant food changes
+• Needing constant food changes

-When a dog’s nutrition starts supporting their body more clearly, many dogs show changes in comfort, energy, digestion, and regulation.
+These patterns don't always mean food is the entire problem but they're often a sign that the body needs a closer look.
+When nutrition starts supporting a dog's body more clearly, many dogs show changes in comfort, energy, digestion, and regulation.

 If This Sounds Familiar